guywgriffiths/orb/README.md

 # orb

-A Screen shot from an iPhone showing Web page served up from the embedded HTTP server.
+A Screen shot from an iPhone showing the Web page served up from the embedded HTTP server.

 It's design to look like a remote control